peppapig450/Computer-Science-A/powerball/README.md

 # FakePowerball

-Something I made helping a friend not neccesarily for my compuuter science
+Something I made helping a friend not neccesarily for my computer science class.
+But I put it in here because it could still be useful.